alcy/perf-cal-2020/pcal20.md

 As general matter, time are rather useless for doing deeper performance analysis.
 Just because a monitoring tool produces time-series plots, doesn't make them particularly useful.
 It's just an obvious and straightforward thing for them to do.
 Instead, Figure 1 shows the steady-state view of the throughput, X(N), as a nonlinear function of the mobile user request load, N. In other words, N is the independent variable and X(N) is the dependent variable.
 All steady-state throughput profiles are *concave* functions.
+Since each user-request is assigned to a Tomcat thread, we can label N as "users" or "requests" or "threads".
+They're all logically equivalent.

 ![Figure 1](fig1.png)
 <figcaption><b>Figure 1: Throughput profile of Tomcat application on AWS</b></figcaption>

+The dots are the measured throughput at a given load.
+Each dot corresponds to a particular timestamp when the data was sampled but, that information has becomes *implicit* rather than explicit in Figure 1.
+The data points range approximately between N = 100 user-threads and N = 500 threads.
+On reflection, it should be clear that the lower values of N correspond to the quiescent period during the 24 hour window and conversely, the higher values of N correspond to the heaviest daily traffic.

+What is not apparent from a simple scatterplot of those data is that they tend to fall along two line segments:
+  1. the diagonal red dashed line (up to N = 300)
+  1. the horizontal red dashed line (beyond N = 300)

+The knee in the data is indicated by the blue arrow.
+The red dashed line have a particular meaning in queueing theory (you do know you're queuing theory don't you?)